scoutapp/fieldbook/_posts/2016-06-28-memory-bloat.md

 ![endpoints](/images/endpoints.png)

 Sort by the "% Allocations" column.
 This column represents the maximum number of allocations recorded for any single request for the given controller-action and timeframe.
 Why max and not mean allocations?
-See [this section](#which-endpoint-impacts-memory-usage-more) section above.
+See [this section](#which-endpoint-impacts-memory-usage-more) above.

 Click on an endpoint to dive into the Endpoint Detail view.
 From here, you can click the "Allocations - Max" chart panel to view allocations over time.